-Be Patient: I’m not always the most patient person, ask anyone who knows me.
-But when it comes to working in a volunteer group, even though its in your personal life and your child’s life, patience wins the game.
-You need to gather information, find pieces that aren’t in the right place and you simply can’t rush it because everything will take twice as long as you expect.
+1. Be Patient: I’m not always the most patient person, ask anyone who knows me.
+But when it comes to working in a volunteer group, even though it’s in your personal life and your child’s life, patience wins the game.
+You need to gather information, and find pieces that aren’t in the right place.
+You simply can’t rush it because everything will take twice as long as you expect.
 Volunteer organizations run the spectrum from wildly unorganized to exceptionally efficient.

-What do you think are the most important qualities for an Organized Team Mom and for that matter, any Team Parent, co-parent, Dad, Mom, Caregiver, maybe even Grandma and Grandpa?
+What do you think are the most important qualities for an Organized Team Mom and for that matter, any Team Parent?

 Thanks so much for stopping by ~ we’ll see you next time!